vmware-tanzu/tanzu-framework/docs/api-machinery/guide/README.md

 ## Summary

-Now we have created a new Feature, a new API and used a new Capability to assert their presense.
+Now we have created a new Feature, a new API and used a new Capability to assert their presence.
 Great job!